dOpensource/dsiprouter/docs/command_line_options.rst

 uninstall                            Uninstalls dSIPRouter
 ===================================  ======================================================================================================

-Refer to ::ref:`Install Option<installing_dSIPRouter/install_option.rst>` to get the complete one line version of the command.
+Refer to ::ref:`<install_option.rst>` to get the complete one line version of the command.

 To start dSIPRouter: